-Let us take an example to understand that when you may need to process attachments and what should be done to process attachments with Kernel for Attachment Management.
+Let us take an example to understand that when you may need to handle attachments and what should be done to process attachments with Kernel for Attachment Management.
 Suppose that you are working as a manager in a company who receives daily work status report from the employees working under you.
 You receive the work status in .xls format.
-Now, you want to save those .xls files at a specific location at your computer's hard disk on the basis of date and senders email IDs.
+Now, you want to save those .xls files at a specific location at your computer's hard disk subject to date and senders email IDs.
 Therefore, the destined path will appear like D:\Attachment Management\%Message Date%\Sender Email.

-Manually saving attachments at the destined location on regular basis requires lots of time; therefore, you want an automatic way to do this work.
+Manually saving attachments at the predetermined location on a regular basis requires lots of time; therefore, you want an automatic way to do this work.
 Kernel for Attachment Management helps you doing this.
-As you want to automatically process incoming attachments, you need to select the "Enable automatic processing" option, while creating the Attachment processing rule:
+As you wish to process incoming attachments automatically, you need to select the "Enable automatic processing" option, while creating the Attachment processing rule: